Esra Gümüş

-Esra Gümüş Kirici (born 2 October 1982 in Ankara) is a former Turkish volleyball player.
+Esra Gümüş Kirici (born 2 October 1982) is a former Turkish volleyball player.
 She is 181 cm and plays as an outside hitter.
 She is a former team captain of the Turkey women's national volleyball team.
 She started her career with VakıfBank Istanbul in 1995 to 2000.
 Then she played for Yeşilyurt between 2000 and 2004.
 She transferred to Eczacıbaşı VitrA in 2004.
 She played for Sariyer Belediyesi before she quit volleyball.